 02. Bursary Scheme for 1st & 2nd Year Student Nurses of Tallaght Hospital

 The Adelaide Health Foundation, Student Nurse Bursary Scheme was expanded in 2016 to include student nurses attached to Tallaght Hospital who are undertaking the General Nursing Degree (TR091) and the Children's and General Nursing (Integrated) Degree (TR911).
-In 2017 only 1st and 2nd Year Nurse Students are eligible to apply.
+In 2018 1st, 2nd and 3rd Year Nurse Students are eligible to apply.

 Eligibility for a bursary